 "For my entrée, I'll have the snails."

-To add even more confusion to ordering food, the word entrée, can also refer specifically to the protein (or otherwise central) component of a dish, as opposed to its accompaniments.
+To add even more confusion to the entrée saga, the word can also refer specifically to the protein (or otherwise central) component of a dish, as opposed to its accompaniments.

 Certain steakhouses, for example, allow a patron to select from various cuts of steak, such as a rib-eye, New York strip or porterhouse, and whatever steak the diner chooses is the entrée.
 Customers then select their accompaniments or side dishes, such as a baked potato or choice of vegetable, separately.
 Thus the steak on its own is the entrée, and the potato and vegetable are the sides.
 In cases like this, the menu has usually been arranged to signify that the meat is to be considered the entrée.

-Thus the word entrée referred to the third course of a classic menu, setting up a classic case of confusion.
-Take heart, though.
-The staff at many European restaurants, especially those that cater to visitors, will help you if you seem confused.
+Thus the word entrée has gone from referring to the first course to a later course and back again, setting up a classic case of confusion.
+Luckily the staff at many European restaurants, especially those that cater to visitors, will help you if you seem confused.
 Just ask.